BIOTECHNOLOGY FROM THE BLUE FLOWER

-These sculptural, physical materials will be fused with video footage from the laboratory and data visualisations derived from the research processed through 3D scanning and modelling techniques (using Blender) to create a dramatic interactive artwork that we envisage will be brought to life using digital technologies such as video-mapping and sensor technology to create an exciting and affecting gallery or museum installation.
+These sculptural, physical materials will be fused with video footage from the laboratory and data visualisations derived from the research processed through 3D scanning and modelling techniques to create a dramatic interactive artwork that will be brought to life using digital technologies such as video-mapping and sensor technology.

-The artists are keen to explore the morphology of the chicory plants in the work as well as the history and cultural impacts of the plants throughout history, for example as an ancient remedy or a coffee additive in times of crisis, and then draw a thread between those histories and cutting edge contemporary research in the field and the potential future benefits of working with techniques such as CRISPR to provide healthcare and food benefits.
-They have substantial previous experience in this area having both developed artworks individually in this area.
+The artists are keen to explore the morphology of the chicory plants in the work as well as the history and cultural impacts of the plants throughout history, for example as an ancient remedy or a co ee additive in times of crisis, and then draw a thread between those histories and cutting edge contemporary research in the field and the potential future benefits of working with techniques such as CRISPR to provide healthcare and food benefits.

 The final artwork would also be accompanied by a participatory drop-in workshop activity using materials and techniques to create a forum for dialogue and discussion, as well as an events programme

 In 2019, Anna Dumitriu and Alex May visited Sensus b.v. – the industrial partner engaged in the CHIC Consortium.
 They 3D scanned several roots of the Chicorium intybus specimens provided by the Consortium partners.

 In 2020, artists made progress on the experimentation on the structures of the plant and its roots & are now preparing the first version of the video footage.